FindMySchool LogoFindMySchool

 Mrs Caroline Brothwood, appointed Principal in September 2024, has led this cultural shift.
 Her leadership is characterised by a drive for consistency—what the school calls the "Honiton Way".
 This involves standardized lesson starts and clear behavioural codes that leave little room for ambiguity.
 While some local families initially found the new strictness a sharp adjustment from the college's more relaxed past, the 2025 inspection confirmed that students now feel safer and learn better as a result.

-The school is smaller than the average secondary, fostering a close-knit feel where staff know students well.
+The school is smaller than the average secondary, encouraging a close-knit feel where staff know students well.
 The loss of the sixth form has changed the dynamic, removing the older peer group but allowing resources to be concentrated entirely on Key Stages 3 and 4.

 The 2025 inspection noted that pupils are now achieving more highly than in the past due to a more ambitious curriculum.
 The previous discrepancy between strong sixth form results and weaker main school outcomes is no longer relevant; the singular focus is now on GCSE attainment.